- $120-150 for a 50 minute session

 Do you have a sliding-fee scale?

 Unfortunately, we are unable to provide this type of service.
 If there are financial difficulties interfering with your ability to pay, we are willing to set up a payment plan.
 Please contact the office manager for more information before scheduling the intake session.
 If you need a therapist who offers a sliding-fee scale, we may be able to help refer you to a clinic that does.

-What does LCSW stand for?
+What do LCSW and LPC stand for?